guggero/blips/blip-tap.md

 unilaterally moved under the same conditions as normal HTLCs.
 This contract mirroring also applies to the second level HTLC construct as well.

-Similarly, the set of revocation scripts and semantic are also lifted up to the TAP layer.
-In the case of a breach transaction, then TAP assets into addition to BTC are also forfeited to the defender.
+Similarly, the set of revocation scripts and semantic are also lifted to the TAP layer.
+In the case of a breach transaction, the TAP assets in addition to the BTC are also forfeited to the defender.

-Anchor outputs are the only output type that doesn't inherit any semantics from the TAP layer.
+Anchor outputs are the only type of outputs that doesn't inherit any semantics from the TAP layer.
 They operate as normal and allow CPFP fee bumping, just like with the normal zero fee anchors channel type.

 Given that the TAP layer is anchored on the Bitcoin layer, BTC is used as